 You don’t want the slime to be too runny, otherwise it will just separate out and not last very long.
 A good thickness to try for is to get it about as runny as heavy syrup.

 That’s entirely up to you.
 Many people use a small but sturdy container, such as those old plastic Kodak film canisters, which is also a good way to recycle them without just throwing them in the garbage.

 You can also use a plastic sandwich bag, preferably one with a good seal.
 Or a food storage container like a small plastic Tupperware tub.

 Slime can last a while depending on a number of factors.
 It probably shouldn’t be held onto for longer than three months because of the possibility of it attracting mold or moisture.

 Keep it away from flames, intense sunlight and pets.
 If you live in an area prone to humid or hot weather, it’s a good idea to keep the slime in the refrigerator until your child wants to play with it.

 Fun Add-Ins For Slime:

 Glitter flakes can give slime a whole new look, especially if you’re having it made as a holiday craft, like Christmas or Halloween.

-One of the most fun types of glitter is rainbow foil confetti, which usually comes in large plastic cans.
+One of the most fun types of glitter is Sparkle Metallic Confetti, which usually comes in large plastic cans.

 Different kids like different things, so it’s a great chance for them to let their imagination loose and mix things up!
 Small rubber zoo animals and farm animals, usually available in dollar stores, can also be a fun option for kids to put in.